pschmitt/mysqlctl/README.md

 # mysqlctl

-Basic set of tools to interact with a MySQL database The `mysqlctl` script provides a few easy shortcuts like user/database listing, creation and deletion
+Basic set of tools to interact with a MySQL database.

+The `mysqlctl` script provides a few easy shortcuts like user/database listing, creation and deletion